antscher/Interface_satellite_com_XBee/README.md

         - ID 4: Accelerometer (x, y, z)
     - **Footer:** 4 bytes (0x1E 0x2D 0x3C 0x4B)

+### Uplink Command Protocol (PC → ESP32)

+- You can now send any 4-byte uplink command to the ESP32 via the web interface.
+- The default "Take Picture" command is:
+  `0x13 0xAA 0xB0 0x01`
+  - `0x13`: Satellite identifier
+  - `0xAA`: On-Board Computer
+  - `0xB0`: Command for uplink (take picture)
+  - `0x01`: Ground Station
+- You can enter a custom 4-byte command in the uplink field and send it to the ESP32.

 ---

 ## 🐍 Python/Flask App (PC Side)

-- **app.py**: Flask web server, handles serial connection, image capture, and sensor data API.
+- **app.py**: Flask web server, handles serial connection, image capture, uplink commands, and sensor data API.
-     - The command sent to trigger a picture is now a 4-byte sequence:
+    - The command sent to trigger a picture is a 4-byte sequence:
       `ID_satelite + OBC + BO + GS`
       - `ID_satelite = 0x13` (satellite identifier)
       - `OBC = 0xAA` (On-Board Computer)
       - `BO = 0xB0` (command to uplink)
       - `GS = 0x01` (Ground Station)
-    - This replaces the previous single-character `'c'` command for image capture.
-    - Update your ESP32 firmware accordingly if you use custom command parsing.
+    - You can now send any custom 4-byte uplink command via the web interface.
+    - The interface now includes an "Unlink" button to disconnect from the serial port.
 - **sensors.py**: Background thread to parse and update latest sensor values.
 - **photo.py**: Receives and saves images from ESP32.